JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 In this section we will discuss the property graph model (implemented by Neo4j, Titan, and InfiniteGraph) and the triple-store model (implemented by Datomic, AllegroGraph, and others).

 ### 2.3.1 Property Graphs

+You can think of a graph store as consisting of two relational tables, one for vertices and one for edges.
+By using different labels for different kinds of relationships, you can store several different kinds of information in a single graph, while still maintaining a clean data model.

+A few things that would be difficult to express in a traditional relational schema, such as different kinds of regional structures in different countries (France has départements and régions, whereas the US has counties and states), quirks of history such as a country within a country (ignoring for now the intricacies of sovereign states and nations), and varying granularity of data (Lucy’s current residence is specified as a city, whereas her place of birth is specified only at the level of a state).

+A graph can easily be extended to accommodate changes in your application’s data structures.
+For instance, you could use it to indicate any food allergies they have.

 ### 2.3.2 The Cypher Query Language

 ### 2.3.3 Graph Queries in SQL
 ### 2.3.4 Triple-Stores and SPARQL
 ### 2.3.5 The Foundation: Datalog